jdaio/launchpad-wp/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Expected Behavior

 <!--
-  How did you expect Launchpad to behave?
+  How did you expect the tool to behave?
   It’s fine if you’re not sure your understanding is correct.
   Just write down what you thought would happen.
 -->

 (Write what you thought would happen.)

 ### Actual Behavior